 As of 2018, Section 15.1 provides for the enforceability by RIBO of Discipline Orders from other jurisdictions.

-Under the RIBO By-laws, Principal Brokers have a number of duties including:
+Under Section 6.1 (a) (d) of RIBO By-law 3, Principal Brokers have a number of duties including:

-- (i) Ensuring that all registered insurance brokers who are employees or partners comply with the Act, regulations and by-laws; - (ii) Ensuring that all registered insurance brokers who are employees or partners are provided with and use all information respecting insurance necessary for them to act in accordance with the Code of Conduct and without misconduct or incompetence as defined or described in the Act and/or regulations; - (iii) Ensuring that all registered insurance brokers who are employees or partners know and act in accordance with the Code of Conduct set forth in the regulations
+- (i) All Licensees for whom the Principal Broker has responsibilities of direction and supervision comply with the Applicable Laws; - (ii) All Licensees for whom the Principal Broker has responsibilities of direction and supervision are provided with and use all information respecting insurance necessary for them to act in accordance with the Applicable Laws and without misconduct or incompetence as defined or described in the Act; - (iii) All trust accounts and books, records and accounts are maintained in accordance with the Act.